 - Salt and Pepper

-After buying a cheap spiralizer that didn’t actually work, I eventually bought this vegetable spiralizer from Amazon.com.
+After buying a cheap spiralizer that didn’t actually work, I eventually bought a nicer one.
 It has come in handy for several recipes already, including both veggie pasta and pickled cucumbers.
 It’s easy to use, too.

 Once I spiralize a bunch of zucchini, I throw it in a pan with some olive oil and let it simmer for around fifteen minutes.
 After that, I top it with pasta sauce or basil pesto from my garden.
 Boom.